Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 + It is because the weather is hot and humid, with a lot of rain, making the ground and environment wet.
 And people squat everywhere to avoid getting wet in the wet season.
 In contrast, the summer is hot, squatting to feel cooler.

 + The squatting comes with chatting culture and community.
 Many people can talk openly in a few minutes, and they sit down next to the street to exchange.
-They meet when they do not have an appointment, or while going to work.
-Thus, they cannot equip or go to a place with a proper seat, and it is convenient to squat to say a couple of sentences.
+They meet when they do not have an appointment or while going to work.
+Thus, they cannot equip chairs or go to a place with a proper seat, and it is convenient to squat to say a couple of sentences.

 asian squat culture